|||

 From the dining room again.

-Bullets punched through the wall, shook it like an earthquake.
-New showers of sheet rock rained down upn her, but this time something went wrong.
+Bullets punched through the wall again, shook it again.
+New showers of sheet rock rained down upn her, but this time something went terribly terribly wrong.
 Well . . . wronger.
 It was bad.
 It was nails-in-the-coffin bad.
-A tiny particle of dust lit down in the white ofher eye.
+A tiny particle of dust lit down in her eye.
 She felt it and shivered.
 It was always the small things that killed you.
-Like bullets.
 She was now half blind.
-She groaned and began to fish around her eye socket with the tip of her finger, pulling first on the top eyelid, then the bottom.
+She groaned and began to fish around in her eye socket with the tip of her finger, pulling first on the top eyelid, then the bottom.

 "You're doing it wrong," Teddy complained.
 "You're supposed to pull your bottom lid up over–"